developerforce/salesforce-slack-starter-kit-s2s/README.md

-# Salesforce Slack Starter Kit (Server to Server Intergration)
+# Salesforce Slack Starter Kit (Server to Server Integration)

 Before looking into this project, we recommend you look into [FOYER](https://developer.salesforce.com/blogs/2021/09/introducing-foyer-native-slack-integration-for-the-salesforce-platform) (currently in pilot for ISVs).
 Be sure to check back Salesforce [developer blog](https://developer.salesforce.com/blogs) regularly for announcements on future milestones of FOYER.
 If you want to become part of the pilot, contact your technical account manager.